CSRavasio/oflibpytorch/docs/usage.rst

 Usage
 =====
-This section aims to illustrate the benefits of ``oflibpytorch`` with examples.
+This section aims to illustrate the benefits of :mod:`oflibpytorch` with examples.
 In all sample code, it is assumed that the library was imported using the command ``import oflibpytorch as of``, and therefore the flow class can be accessed using ``of.Flow`` and the functions using ``of.<function>``.

+Note that :mod:`oflibpytorch` is an adaption of :mod:`oflibnumpy` to the use of torch tensors instead of numpy arrays as far as currently feasible, functionally largely equivalent.
+Using torch tensors is advantageous e.g. for work with deep learning models, where image data, points tracked, as well as the flow fields themselves might be available as a torch tensor, possibly on GPU.
+However, due to the current lack of a PyTorch function that interpolates from unstructured data, some :mod:`oflibpytorch` still need to fall back on the slower and CPU-only SciPy :func:`griddata` function (see the section ":ref:`The Flow Reference`" and :meth:`~oflibpytorch.Flow.apply`).

 The Flow Object
 ---------------